top of page

 For deployments using sample rates below 48kHz, then slower cards such as Class 10 or UHS Speed Class 1 (U1) cards, will likely work well.
 Make sure that you test them prior to deployment.

 SD cards typically come formatted in one of two systems.
 Cards that are 32GB or less in size are normally supplied formatted using the MS-DOS (FAT32) system.
 Cards greater than 32GB are typically supplied formatted using the exFAT system.
+Both FAT32 and exFAT file formats are fully supported by AudioMoth.

 bottom of page